yanamura/draft-to-ready-schedule-action/README.md

         github_token: ${{ secrets.BOT_TOKEN }}
 ```

-In your pull requests, add a line to the end of the pull request description look looking like this
+In your pull requests, add a line to the end of the pull request description like this

 ```
 /schedule 2020-11-01